 However, randomized evaluations that can manipulate perceived race are usually estimating the impacts of race while holding other variables constant.
 Systemic racial inequality means that there are many differences between Black applicants and white applicants besides their (perceived) race, some of which reflect the direct and indirect impacts of racial discrimination in other domains or at previous time periods.
 These complexities are harder to measure and address in a randomized evaluation.
 Integrating the results of randomized evaluations with other methods, both empirical and qualitative, as well as bringing in the voices of directly impacted community members and scholars, will likely give us the strongest path forward for racial equity in policy and outcomes.

-Research can play a critical role in identifying structural inequities in systems and policies that disproportionately affect communities of color.
 The researching racial equity blog series features the contributions of researchers and partners in examining and addressing racial inequities and offers resources and tools for further learning.
 Part two features work quantifying housing discrimination.
 Part three gives an overview of stratification economics in the context of evaluations.
-Part four showcases how to center lived experiences throughout the research process and in impact evaluations.
+Part four discusses how to center lived experiences throughout the research process and in impact evaluations.
 Part five shares guidance for incorporating inclusive and asset-based framing throughout the research cycle.
 Part six examines sources of bias in administrative data bias.
 Lastly, in part seven, Damon Jones and J-PAL staff share progress on researching racial equity and future areas of work.